-Those with one to four years of experience at the company can expect to make approximately $67K per year on average.
-For those with five to nine years of experience, average earnings amount to about $77K annually.
-The greater proportion of employees (40 percent) report 10-19 years of experience and bring home median pay of $83K per year.
+Workers who have been with the company for more than one year but less than five can make $64K per year on average.
+For those with five to nine years of experience, average earnings amount to around $74K annually.
+The largest slice of the Ameren Corp workforce (30 percent) has been working for 10-19 years and earns, on average, $89K per year.

 Certifications and Degrees

-CompTIA Security+ Experts are compensated at a much higher rate than non-authorized workers, bringing in close to $99K per year.
-Earning a Project Management Professional certification garners significant financial rewards of $92K annually on average.
-Ameren Corp workers who hold a Bachelor of Engineering in Mechanical Engineering (ME) are also well compensated, earning $110K on average.
+General Journeyman Electricians are compensated at a much higher rate than non-authorized workers, bringing in close to $108K per year.
+Earning a Project Management Professional certification garners significant financial rewards of $95K annually on average.
+Those with a Master of Science (MS) at Ameren Corp come out on top, and their salaries approach $100K per year.

-In this role, the best-paying skill appears to be Safety Compliance; individuals who claim it among their capabilities enjoy a higher median salary of around $84K per year.
-Folks here also tend to know Project Management; on the survey, just over two-fifths of workers named it in their skills portfolios.
-Employees also tend to round out their skills sets with Engineering Design, Microsoft Excel, and Microsoft Office.
+In this role, the best-paying skill appears to be People Management; individuals who claim it among their capabilities enjoy a higher median salary of approximately $102K annually.
+Project Management is regularly seen around here; nearly one in three of those surveyed report it as a core competency.
+Employees also tend to know Engineering Design, Microsoft Office, and Microsoft Excel.